watr/mbeacon/README.md

 If you want to measure real RSSI value (easily, I think)
 - Set ```mbeacon```'s ```measuredPower``` value around ```-55```
-- Find beacon from iOS device with any iBeacon app
+- Find beacon from iOS device with any iBeacon app that displays RSSI value
 - Move iOS device 1 meter away from beacon

 Update ```mbeacon```'s ```measuredPower``` value using RSSI value 1 meter away from beacon.